Irena-Pod/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 Part of Lighthouse Labs Web Development Bootcamp Project.
-This repository was clone and built upon to practice HTML, CSS, JS, jQuery and AJAX front-end skills.
+This repository was cloned and built upon to practice HTML, CSS, JS, jQuery and AJAX front-end skills.

 ## Dependencies